Southdown Motor Services: Privatisation

+Stagecoach went on to purchase the operations of fellow former-NBC operator Hastings & District Transport, incorporating its operations into Southdown, and also purchased the management-Southampton Citybus consortium-owned Portsmouth Citybus with similar intentions to merge into Southdown, however despite a ruling in 1990 by the Monopolies and Mergers Commission stating that the takeover was not the public interest but had not caused any adverse effects on the local market, this operation was sold by Stagecoach to Transit Holdings in 1991.

-Southdown was acquired by the Stagecoach Group in August 1989.
-A few vehicles (mainly Leyland Nationals) soon received the original Stagecoach white and stripes livery, albeit with the fleetname bearing "SOUTHDOWN - Part of the Stagecoach Group".
-Southdown's existence ended effectively in 1992 when the company changed its name to South Coast Buses Ltd, using the fleet names "In East Sussex" and "Coastline Buses" for the west.
-Upon the closure of the depot in Eastbourne in 2003, operations were split with the eastern end becoming "Stagecoach in Hastings" and the western division becoming "Stagecoach in the South Downs".
-The legal title of the western division then reverted to Southdown Motor Services Ltd. Until 2005, Stagecoach had four depots remaining in East Sussex (Eastbourne Outstation, Lewes, Seaford, Uckfield); the business in this area was sold to Brighton & Hove along with 15 buses and 66 staff.
+Southdown's existence ended effectively in April 1992 when the company changed its name to South Coast Buses Ltd and split into two divisions.
+Southdown's eastern operations, incorporating Eastbourne and Hastings, were rebranded under 'East Sussex' and used both 'Southdown' Bus and 'Hastings Bus' brand names, while the western half, incorporating Havant, Worthing and Chicester, were rebranded under 'Coastline Buses'.
+Upon the closure of the depot in Eastbourne in 2003, operations were split again, with the eastern end becoming "Stagecoach in Hastings" and the western division becoming "Stagecoach in the South Downs".
+The legal title of the western division then reverted to Southdown Motor Services Ltd.

-Vehicles and artefacts of the old company are preserved at Amberley Museum & Heritage Centre by the Southdown Omnibus Trust.
+Until September 2005, Stagecoach South had four depots remaining in East Sussex, these being an outstation in Eastbourne and depot buildings in Lewes, Seaford and Uckfield; the business in this area was sold to Brighton & Hove along with 15 buses and 66 staff, however the depot in Lewes was not included and was subsequently closed.

 In 2008, the Leyland PD3 or "Queen Marys" celebrated 50 years of operation, with many events held across the Southdown area.

-Between 2000 and 2005 Queen Marys were operated on route 77 between Brighton and Devil's Dyke during the summer months by Southcoast Motor Services which is an operator specialising in operating preserved ex-Southdown buses.
+Between 2000 and 2005, "Queen Marys" were operated on route 77 between Brighton and Devil's Dyke during the summer months by Southcoast Motor Services which is an operator specialising in operating preserved ex-Southdown buses.
 Southcoast Motor Services took its name from the original proposed name of Southdown Motor Services.